baden03/collapse-o-matic/README.md

 --------------------------

 <b>Where can I translate this plugin into my favourite language?</b>
-* <a href='http://translate.twinpictures.de/projects/colomat'>Community translation for Collapse-O-Matic</a> has been set up.
-All are <a href='http://translate.twinpictures.de/wordpress/wp-login.php?action=register'>welcome to join</a>.
+* <a href='https://translate.wordpress.org/projects/wp-plugins/jquery-collapse-o-matic'>Community translation for Collapse-O-Matic</a> is available via the WordPress Translation project.

 <b>I am a Social Netwookiee, might Twinpictures have a Facebook page?</b>
 * Yes, yes... <a href='http://www.facebook.com/twinpictures'>Twinpictures is on Facebook</a>.